 To manage this interaction, it is recommended to significantly increase the dose of valproate, often doubling the initial dose, to maintain the desired effect.
-In this way, even when the metabolism in increased, there remains enough valproate in the blood stream to continue working sufficiently.
+In this way, even when the metabolism is increased, there remains enough valproate in the bloodstream to continue working sufficiently.

 Whilst valproic acid is not known to induce enzymatic metabolism of other drugs, it is associated with a metabolic inhibition effect.
 This can results in higher than usual doses of other medications, such as phenobarbital and the metabolite of carbamazepine.

-Both valproic acid and phenytoin are highly protein bound drugs in the circulatory system that is responsible for their distinctive volume of distribution.
-As a result, when these drugs are co-administered, the free fraction of phenytoin increases substantial leading to a higher concentration and distinct pharmacological effect.
+Both valproic acid and phenytoin are highly protein-bound drugs in the circulatory system that is responsible for their distinctive volume of distribution.
+As a result, when these drugs are co-administered, the free fraction of phenytoin increases substantially, leading to a higher concentration and distinct pharmacological effect.

 For this reason, toxicity and adverse effects are more likely to present when normal therapeutic doses are given.
 Instead, doses should be reduced to account for this reaction.

-Additionally, aspirin is known to increase the concentration of valproic acid, which could potential lead to toxicity and increased side effects.
-To manage this, it is recommended to reduce to dose of valproic acid.
+Additionally, aspirin is known to increase the concentration of valproic acid, which could potentially lead to toxicity and increased side effects.
+To manage this, it is recommended to reduce to the dose of valproic acid.